Springhill, Louisiana: Timber industry

 Springhill's close association with the timber industry began in 1896 with the arrival of the Pine Woods Lumber Company.
 Springhill prospered from timber and for a time was a boomtown.
 The Pine Woods Lumber Company went out of business during the Great Depression, and the population of Springhill dwindled.
 The Pine Woods Lumber Company facility was purchased by the Frost Lumber Company, which sold to Springhill Lumber Company.
 The Springhill Lumber Company later became Anthony Forest Products, which remained in Springhill until 1972.

 The most significant local economic force, however, was the establishment of a massive pulp paper mill in 1937 by International Paper Company.
 The construction of the paper mill greatly expanded the regional economic importance of Springhill and further cemented ties to the timber industry.
 Though technically within the town of Cullen just south of Springhill, the facility was regionally known as the "Springhill paper mill."
 The later addition of a wood products plant and container (box) plant by International Paper further established Springhill as one of the most important manufacturing and processing centers in northern Louisiana.
 In 1979, International Paper closed the paper mill, which along with a significant general downturn in the petroleum industry caused a deterioration of the local economy.
 Though the paper mill closed, International Paper maintained its wood products and container-producing facilities.
 During 2006–2007, IP sold the wood products plant to its main rival, Georgia Pacific and liquidated its significant land holdings in the Springhill area.
 The container division, often called the "box plant", remains the last remnant of International Paper in Springhill.

-A new plant in north Springhill is Tucker Lumber Company, a sawmill, crosstie trimming, and end-plate facility.

-On March 31, 2014, Governor Bobby Jindal announced that IntegriCo Composites, a company that manufactures railroad cross ties, will open a plant in Springhill that will employ three hundred persons.
-Jindal called the new plant part of a "manufacturing renaissance" in Louisiana.
-State Senator Robert Adley of Benton, said that Springhill "so desperately needs and deserves" these jobs.
-He added that the community has "taken some hard licks during the past years.
-This will create some economic momentum for the town and the region."

-Springhill today

 After it purchased the plywood mill from International Paper, Georgia Pacific closed the plant.
 Another major employer, Trane, which manufactures air-conditioning components, relocated to Mexico.

-There has been an expansion of the retail and service industries and improvement in the municipal infrastructure.
-Downtown Main Street has been revitalized with aesthetic improvements, new businesses, and renovation of the Springhill branch of the Webster Parish Library.
-The city still has a theater, The Spring.

-A formerly abandoned grocery store was converted into the Frank Anthony Community Activity Center, which hosts community events and occasional concerts by such music icons as Willie Nelson and Springhill native Joe Stampley.